 These sockets are for huge bulbs which are used in vintage floor lamps.
 Not a common type these days.

-**For this post, I’m going to use the Standard Edison socket size.
+**For this post, I will use the Standard Edison socket size.

 **However, the wiring process is the same for all the other sizes.

-In the Standard Edison socket size category, we are going to focus on the metal cap & shell and phenolic sockets.
+In the Standard Edison socket size category, we will focus on the metal cap & shell and phenolic sockets.

 Part 1 – Wiring a Metal Cap & Shell Lamp Sockets